imteekay/machine-learning-research/papers/alphafold/README.md

     - Improve the loss to optimize the angle and the distance through gradient descent steps
 - MSA Representation
   - Evolutionary constraints
+  - Multiple sequence alignment is often used to assess sequence conservation of protein domains, tertiary and secondary structures, and even individual amino acids or nucleotides
   - Multiple Sequence Alignment (MSA) is a representation created by aligning similar (homologous) protein sequences
     - Based on a protein sequence, find similar proteins in the genetic database search using MSA
     - Similar proteins can have the same function but have some mutations